Charge transport properties in a novel holographic quantum phase transition model: AC conductivity

 Without loss of generality, we set $\delta a_x(0)=1$ at the UV boundary ($z=0$), which provides the source of the gauge field.
 To guarantee what we extract is the current-current correlator of the dual boundary field theory, we need to impose the boundary condition as $\delta \chi(0)- i k \delta h_{tx}(0)/\omega =0$ at the UV boundary, which comes from the diffeomorphism and gauge transformation.
 At the horizon, we shall impose the ingoing boundary conditions.
 Once the perturbative equations are worked out numerically, we can read off the AC conductivity along $x$-direction by

 Fig.\ref{AC-T0p05} shows the AC conductivity as a function of frequency for different $k$.
-The conductivity tends to a constant in the high frequency limit ($\omega\gg\mu$), which is determined by ultra-violet (UV) AdS$_4$ fixed point.
-More rich physics lies at the low frequency region.
+The conductivity tends to be a constant in the high-frequency limit ($\omega\gg\mu$), which is determined by ultra-violet (UV) AdS$_4$ fixed point.
+More rich physics lies at the low-frequency region.
+Moreover, the figure demonstrates Drude-like behavior in the low-frequency range, calling for a deeper dive into that frequency range.

+To further explore the behavior of the low-frequency AC conductivity, we adopt the numerical fitting to a Drude peak by the Drude formula \eqref{Drude formula} and the modified Drude formula \eqref{Holographic modify formula} in the low-frequency regime.
+In this process, it is crucial to simultaneously fit the real and imaginary parts of the numerical data.
+Thus, we perform joint fitting such that we can minimize the residue.
+At the same time, we shall choose a $figure$-$of$-$merit\ function$, also called merit function, to measure the agreement between the numerical data and the model with a particular choice of parameters.
+Adjusting the parameters of model to achieve a minimum in the merit function, we can yield the $best$-$fit\ parameters$.
+Here we consider the chi-square fitting, and the merit function $\bar{\chi}^2$ is given by \cite{article1,article2}